-Therefore, it turns out that celestial mechanics has never been in the realm of any "reasonable" Laplacian computing demon but was predistined to become part of chaos theory.
+It turns out that celestial mechanics has never been in the realm of any "reasonable" Laplacian computing demon but was predistined to become part of chaos theory.
 Of course, one could endow Laplace's demon with oracle computing power, but then oracle computation would just be another word for Almighty God.

-Moreover, recursive analysis states that there are computable functions which have their maximum at an uncomputable argument [10, 17].
+Moreover, recursive analysis states that there are computable functions which have their maximum at a uncomputable argument [6, 13].
 This may be important for physical variational principles.